 The Group includes two financing companies which have debt in issue listed on the London Stock Exchange.
 These companies are ENW Finance plc and NWEN Finance plc, which are entities within the NWEN (Jersey) group.
-Debt is also issued in North West Electricity Networks (Holdings) Limited, North West Electricity Networks plc, both intermediary holding and financing companies, and in ENWL, the operating company.
-Following the issue of debt, the proceeds are lent down the group to finance operations in ENWL.
+Debt is also issued in North West Electricity Networks plc, an intermediary holding and financing company, and in ENWL, the operating company.
+Following the issue of debt the proceeds are lent down the group to finance operations in ENWL.

 There have been no significant changes to the activity of the Company in the current period.